A look at graphic novels coming out in October 2020 (and beyond), including a new "Lumberjanes" volume.

 - 10 LGBTQ people of color cartoon characters

 - Cartoonists of Color Database and Queer Cartoonists Database

 Non-White LGBTQ people exist, of course.
 While a lot of media (including some LGBTQ media) seems to equate being gay with being White, that’s obviously not true.

 Related to the above, a cartoonist named MariNaomi runs two online cartoonist-related databases: one for LGBTQ individuals, and another for people of color.
 Both offer search filtering functions to look up creators in either or both categories.

 Same-sex weddings in cartoons

-Cartoon characters shown marrying someone of the same sex range from Northstar of the X-Men to the aforementioned Mr. Ratburn.
+LGBTQ cartoon characters shown getting married range from Northstar of the X-Men to the aforementioned Mr. Ratburn.
 Unsurprisingly, same-sex weddings are much more common in comics, where they’ve become normalized at this point.

 GLAAD Media Award comics winners